chesterwizzle/Haikuverse/README.md

 This defense-in-depth strategy extends to the identities of the backend services themselves.
 While Cloud Functions run with a default, high-privilege service account whose keys are automatically rotated by Google for broad security, a more nuanced approach is taken for specific, critical tasks.
 For generating long-lived, non-expiring media URLs, a dedicated, user-managed service account (`storage-url-signer`) is employed.
 This identity adheres strictly to the **Principle of Least Privilege**, possessing only the permissions required to manage Storage objects.
 Its permanent private key is stored and encrypted in **Google Secret Manager** and is only accessed by Cloud Functions at runtime.
 This architecture demonstrates a mature security posture, trading the convenience of default configurations for the robustness and predictability of a purpose-built, securely managed identity, ensuring critical user-facing assets remain permanently accessible without compromising security.

 A core principle is ensuring **atomicity and data integrity by default**.
 The backend rigorously employs atomic operations for any action that modifies multiple documents.
-Whether a user is publishing a star, following another user, or submitting feedback, these operations are wrapped in **Cloud Firestore Transactions or Batch Writes**.
+Whether a user is publishing a star, following another user, validating a purchase, or consuming a unit of image quota, these operations are wrapped in **Cloud Firestore Transactions** or **Batch Writes**.
 This guarantees that all changes within a single logical action succeed or fail together, completely preventing the database from ever entering an inconsistent state.

 User privacy is also a foundational design constraint, implemented through **privacy-by-design via data segregation**.
 The architecture enforces a strict separation between private and public user data from the outset using two distinct top-level Firestore collections: `/users` and `/public_profiles`.
 The `/users` collection holds sensitive or private information and is governed by security rules that permit access only to the authenticated owner.
 The `/public_profiles` collection contains only the data a user explicitly agrees to share (nickname, avatar, achievements).
 This clear segregation provides users with transparent control over their information and simplifies the implementation of security rules, ensuring that private data is never accidentally exposed.